 Austin Eriksson: Director of Energy & Sustainability

-Austin Eriksson became CSUN’s first Director of Energy & Sustainability in BLANK of 2014, after graduating with a B.S. in Environmental Studies? from CSU Channel Islands.
+Austin Eriksson became CSUN’s first Director of Energy & Sustainability in September of 2014, after graduating with a B.S. in Environmental Studies from CSU Channel Islands.
 He worked with the Institute for Sustainability to draft CSUN’s Climate Action Plan and serves as the chair of five of CSUN’s ten sustainability working groups.
 In his time at CSUN, Austin has engaged faculty, staff, and leadership across campus to drive sustainability initiatives in all aspects of campus operations.
 Some of these initiatives include: